mathewhoyerstokes/Helen-Christou-Project/README.md

 # Tipjar for ETH

+- Local enviroment = Open with Local-server in VScode/PhpStorm

 # Project details

 - basic tip jar that I can connect to with my wallet and make a tip, using states i have made